MontiCore/object-diagram/src/main/grammars/de/monticore/OD4Development.md

 `OD4Development` fits very well to the `CD4Analysis`language component.

-It builds on MCTypes, but disallows e.g. List<int> as type, because they can be represented via associations.
+It builds on MCTypes, but disallows e.g. List<T> as type, because they can be represented via associations.

 ### OD4Report

-The [OD4Report](../../../grammars/de/monticore/OD4Report.mc4) grammar extends the `OD4Data` language by adding an extended namespace for objects and attribute values.
-Its main appliciation are reporting, e.g. in MontiCore's generated reports, or data formats which need make use of the extended namespace, e.g. artifact-based analyses.
+The [OD4Report](../../../grammars/de/monticore/OD4Report.mc4) grammar extends the `OD4Development` language by adding an extended namespace for objects and attribute values.
+Its main application are reporting, e.g. in MontiCore's generated reports, or data formats which need make use of the extended namespace, e.g. artifact-based analyses.
 For that purpose, it mainly extends the possibility to define names by nonterminal `ODSpecialName`, which encodes a number of additional